Hamo45746/Team-Terminator/README.md

 //put gif here

-The robot has the task of finding, grabbing and shifting aruco tagged cubes using a camera, from a rotating plate to colour designated drop off points.
+The robot has the task of finding, grabbing and shifting aruco tagged cubes using a camera, from a rotating plate to a colour designated drop off points.

 ## How To Use